 Cirrhosis of the Liver

 Cirrhosis is the eleventh-leading cause of death by disease in the U.S. About 25,000 people die from the complications of cirrhosis each year; almost half of these are alcohol related.
-There also is a great toll in terms of human suffering, hospital costs and the loss of work by people with cirrhosis.
+There also is a great toll in terms of human suffering, hospital costs, and the loss of work by people with cirrhosis.

 Causes

 Cirrhosis has many causes.
-It can result from direct injury to the liver cells (such as from hepatitis) or from indirect injury via inflammation or obstruction of bile ducts, which drain the liver cells of bile.
+It can result from direct injury to the liver cells (such as from hepatitis) or from indirect injury via inflammation or obstruction of the bile ducts, which drain the liver cells of bile.

 Common causes of direct liver injury include:

-• Chronic viral hepatitis (types B, C and D).
+• Chronic viral hepatitis (types B, C, and D)

-• Autoimmune hepatitis.
+• Autoimmune hepatitis (AIH)

 Common causes of indirect injury by way of bile duct damage include:

-• Biliary atresia: injury and loss (atresia) of the bile ducts that are responsible for draining bile from the liver; affects newborn infants.
+• Biliary atresia: injury and loss (atresia) of the bile ducts that are responsible for draining bile from the liver; affects newborn infants

 Less common causes of cirrhosis include: